-1. Initial Interview: A Revealing Reality researcher will talk to you and your child on a video call for about 1.5 hours.
+I. Initial Interview: A Revealing Reality researcher will talk to you and your child on a video call or in-person for about 2 hours.
 With your consent, we will record this interview.
 We will also take notes during the interview, to capture answers more fully.